Send Browser Notifications from Website (Notifications API)

 How to Implement Browser Notifications Using Notifications API?

-- style.css: Contain document styles.
+- style.css: Contains document styles.

 Create a Button to Send Browser Notification